Story in Video Games part 3 - Heavy Blame

 8-7-2016-5-32-03-PM-1038x576.png

 Let's move on to L.A.
 Noire.
 L.A.
 Noire suffered from some similar issues, though to a lesser extent.
 In some ways, L.A.
 Noire took the best part of Heavy Rain and made it into a full game: going around a crime scene, picking up clues, and then asking witnesses questions to piece the puzzle together.
 There were some particular issues I had with the gameplay of L.A.
-Noire , mainly that it was getting stale by the halfway point, but main problem I ended up having with L.A.
+Noire, mainly that it was getting stale by the halfway point, but the main problem I ended up having with L.A.
 Noire was its inability to tell interesting and original stories.

-You play as the Cole, a post-war veteran of the fifties whose detective work is helping him climb his way through the ranks of the LA police department.
+You play as Cole, a post-war veteran of the fifties whose detective work is helping him climb his way through the ranks of the LA police department.
 With each new scene in the game, Cole is given another opportunity to flex his logic muscles and solve the crime.
 As the player it's your job to guide Cole to the clues, guide him through interrogations, and then make the ultimate judgments on where the clues pointed.
 It was a novel idea for gameplay and if players were allowed to really get involved in playing forensic investigator, it could be fun solving crimes.
-Though, that level of control and interaction never quite came to fruition.
+However, that level of control and interaction never quite came to fruition.

 Solving crimes was indeed fine and fun, for a while, but there wasn't very much to the crimes, typically.
 After solving the first four, a pattern had already emerged for how to play the game and exploit the mechanics.
 Even though L.A.
-Noire was trying to force immersion with all the facial-recognition technology that was supposed to allow you to look at the people's faces and tell when someone was lying, it still broke that immersion with how simple the cases often were and how you had to think more like a video-game-player than a detective.
-For example, you always wanted to choose the "Lie" option during an interview with a witness because Cole would tell them he think's they're lying, pressuring them to say something else.
+Noire was trying to force immersion with all the facial-recognition technology that was supposed to allow you to look at people's faces and tell when someone was lying, it still broke that immersion with how simple the cases often were and how you had to think more like a video-game-player than a detective.
+For example, you always wanted to choose the "Lie" option during an interview with a witness because Cole would tell them he thinks they're lying, pressuring them to say something else.
 In real life, this might cause an interaction with a witness or suspect to go south real quick, however, in the video game world, Cole could always back out of what he said and start asking questions again like nothing ever happened.
 Sometimes the clue you needed was even hidden away in this optional dialogue exchange and you wouldn't get otherwise, so it became a mandatory exploit if you wanted to solve every case.

 Once the crime-solving pattern was established, the game didn't really shake things up much.
 Rockstar put their GTA spin on it and made it a needlessly open-world sandbox game to pad out the game's length.
-I guess if you want to drive old 50's cars through LA and gun down mild-offenders and minorities like a typical white cop of the time period, this may be interesting to you, but the distraction it was supposed to serve never made the core gameplay any less stale.
+I guess if you want to drive old 1950s cars through LA and gun down mild offenders and minorities like a typical white cop of the time period, this may be interesting to you, but the distraction it was supposed to serve never made the core gameplay any less stale.
 The best part of the game was when it broke the mold and allowed you to piece together the clues on your own during the Black Dahlia Murder stuff.
 Though, if you took too long, the game still flat-out told you where to go and what to do.

 L.A.-Noire-Wallpapers-HD-1038x576.jpg

-Eventually, to try to keep the player interested, the crimes and even the over-arching stories started to finally get more complicated.
-This would have been fine, if the stories were actually original and written better.
+Eventually, to try to keep the player interested, the crimes and even the over-arching stories started to get more complicated.
+This would have been fine if the stories were actually original and written better.
 Unfortunately, most of what L.A.
 Noire offers, in terms of plot, has been seen elsewhere in movies like L.A.
 Confidential and Chinatown.
 I'm not talking just archetypes either.
 I mean entire plots, dialogue, and characters ripped straight out of the movies.
 They're good movies, so you might think a video game with their plots might not be so bad.
 Yet, even with the stories already written for them, the developers couldn't quite deliver their own version that was of much interest or value.
 Part of it was weighed down by the game's shoddy, tacked-on mechanics.
 The main problem, though, was just the fact that the dialogue wasn't that good.
 Cole behaved inconsistently and made some big decisions outside of my control that didn't seem to match the personality the game was trying to establish for him.
 The side characters didn't have much depth to them to pull you in; they were mostly just archetypes.
 The plots were limited in their scope and impact due to the formula of the game.
 It just made me want to go watch the movies they were (stealing from) paying homage.
 I actually wish there wasn't an overarching story in L.A.
 Noire because it ends up conflicting with the characterization of Cole and overshadowing the small investigations, which were slightly more novel and original despite the gameplay repetitiveness, with its heavy dumb drama.

-I have one the more interesting case of storytelling screwing up a game's overall experience, and this one, unlike the others mentioned so far, is not a console equivalent of a point-n-click adventure game.
+I have one of the more interesting cases of storytelling screwing up a game's overall experience, and this one, unlike the others mentioned so far, is not a console equivalent of a point-n-click adventure game.
 Castlevania: Lords of Shadow (CLoS) is not a terrible game.
 It had great art design and fantastic music.
 The gameplay was solid, even if a little uninspired, with some distinct similarities to games like God of War and Devil May Cry.
-Overall, the combat and platforming was fun, despite the apparent flaws.
+Overall, the combat and platforming were fun, despite the apparent flaws.
 It, perhaps, was not as great as the other games in the franchise or genre, but Castlevania: Lords of Shadow was still a fun game in some regards and it was a very pretty one to look at.
 The circumstances of its story, however, were not so pretty.

 CLoS, however, had the Man of Steel syndrome and felt the need to tell a deep and brooding story about a broken man with a broken heart, poorly.
-When you picked a mission in the storyline for CLoS, it prompted a load screen with a fantastic drawing of the stage to come, and a block of text that Sir Patrick Stewart would read while you waited, like a bed-time story.
+When you picked a mission in the storyline for CLoS, it prompted a load screen with a fantastic drawing of the stage to come, and a block of text that Sir Patrick Stewart would read while you waited, like a bedtime story.
 The prose poetry he read would be very involved and character-driven with a focus on the protagonist, Gabriel, and what he was feeling or thinking about.
 It wasn't poorly written, and the long scripts were loaded with text that was meant to instill emotion and create a connection to his character.
 Except this was all "telling" us about Gabriel and his personality, not "showing."
 Take any creative writing class, and this is usually covered in Craft 101 Lesson A: "Show, don't Tell."
 Since the medium of this story is a video game, telling is not the preferred method of characterization.

 When the level finally loaded, there would occasionally be a brief moment of dialogue or interaction with Gabriel before the player could start playing.
 After that though, nothing story-related or character-related would occur till the end of the mission.
 The main problem was that from the text, to animated dialogue, to the combat, it felt like I was seeing three different versions of the main character and his story.
 None of it really connected.
 The story was trying to make me feel or think something that just never made sense for the character, especially considering that, once the gameplay started, he had almost nothing to say.
 It was almost as though they added the story after the fact.
 I don't mean that just mechanically, either.
 From the way the story ended up playing out, it's clear that they didn't know what they wanted to do with it.

 A majority of the plot depends on the same details that we know from the start: the protagonist, Gabriel, lost his wife and is trying to bring her back from the dead by using some forbidden methods and going after the Lords of Shadow.
 Sound familiar?
 It is pretty much the same plot to Shadow of the Colossus, except CLoS decided to use a lot more words and dialogue, and yet managed to say as little or less.
 The game progresses for a good 10+ hours without any of the details or storyline really changing much.
-There's a few plot twists here and there that might have had an impact on Gabriel's world, but had very little impact on me because I didn't know Gabriel or know why I should care about him.
+There are a few plot twists here and there that might have had an impact on Gabriel's world, but had very little impact on me because I didn't know Gabriel or know why I should care about him.

 castlevania_lords_of_shadow_3-1038x576.jpg

 The biggest plot twist comes at the end where a "true" villain is revealed.
 Except there was no foreshadowing or any clues to lead to this conclusion.
-Even Shadow of the Colossus used its ominous assumptions and some visual cues to support its finale so, when it happened, we could accept the shocking moments.
+Even Shadow of the Colossus used its ominous assumptions and some visual cues to support its finale so that when it happened, we could accept the shocking moments.
 In CLoS, the final battle came out of nowhere, felt like it was ripped from another game entirely, and effectively pissed me off to no end.

 Why was I so upset?
 CLoS was dragging on as it was, and the gameplay was losing its flair.
 So, I was relying on the story to keep me interested.
 I was barely holding on to the game by the hope that the story would pay off in some way and I just wanted to finish it.
 The plot was getting more and more heavy-handed to keep me engaged, telling me how close I was to accomplishing Gabriel's goal, so I thought the payoff might be worth it.
 I knew a plot twist was coming, but I really was unprepared for what it actually was.
 When it decided to finally drop the bomb of a plot twist, it was so random and unjustified, it felt infuriatingly stupid.
 There was an epilogue to CLoS that was later tied to some overpriced DLC, but it didn't fix any of the problems.
 It just suffered from similar issues and you'd be better off watching someone play it on YouTube than paying the obscene amount of money for the middling content.
 I was irritated for having been curious enough to see its story to its completion only to discover that a cheap conclusion had been thrown in there to wrap it up—I imagine it's how many fans of Mass Effect felt with Mass Effect 3's ending, but at least those games had more effort put into their stories.